Marmot Basin Ski Resort is a ski area located in the province of Alberta in Canada. The resort is in the town of Jasper, AB.

-Marmot Basin is a part of the INDY Ski Pass system.
-This allows you to buy one lift pass, and ski at all of the slopes that are also a part of the group.
+Marmot Basin is a part of the Mountain Collective network.
+This allows you to buy one lift pass, and ski at all of the slopes that are also a part of the Collective.

 Marmot Basin is a part of the Powder Alliance pass network.
 This pass allows you to buy a season ticket at your home slope, then be able to use it to ski up to three free days at the rest of the participating resorts.